FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 category.

 ```@docs
-groethendieck_ring
+grothendieck_ring
 ```

 Since this is a generic methods it is by nature not the fastest.
-Thus if you know more about your category you should specify `groethendieck_ring` on your type manually.
+Thus if you know more about your category you should specify `grothendieck_ring` on your type manually.

 ## Example